arangodb/docs-hugo/site/content/3.12/operations/installation/_index.md

 menuTitle: Installation
 weight: 210
 description: >-
-  To install ArangoDB, as first step, please download the package for your OperatingSystem from the official Download page of the ArangoDB web site
+  You can install ArangoDB by downloading and running the official packages, as well as run ArangoDB using Docker images
 archetype: chapter
 ---
 To install ArangoDB, as first step, please download a package for your operating